Shah13079/liveCoinWatch/README.md

 **Enable/disable pipelines:** <br />
 Note:
-If you don't want to use Database Simply comment out bellow piplines middlewares in settings.py:
+If you don't want to use Database Simply comment out bellow piplines in settings.py:
 ```
 ITEM_PIPELINES = {
    'blockChainWebsites.pipelines.BlockchainwebsitesPipeline': 300,